NalediMadlopha/NalediMadlopha/README.md

 I am Naledi Madlopha a Software Engineer by profession, I write articles and create videos about architectures of large-scale Internet Services, Scalability, Distributed Systems, Databases, Cloud Computing and Software Engineering in general.
 Most importantly, I WRITE CODE. 😁

 - 🔭 I’m currently working on improving my writing skills
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning about the security of large-scale systems
 - 💬 Ask me about Software Engineering
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I live to code and I code to live